 Here is an example of low methylation.
 The 2-Methoxy-E1 should be up around a 7 or 8, but its only a 4.3.

 Reason 8: The DUTCH test tells you what type of testosterone metabolites your body favors.
 Testosterone can break down into 5a-DHT or 5b-DHT.
 5a-DHT is more “androgenic” or potent metabolite of testosterone and is responsible for things like acne, thinning head hair, excess body hair and is correlated in PCOS.
 If you have these issues and have what is called high 5a reductase activity, there are specific things that can be done to reduce this metabolite of testosterone, but you need to test in urine, such as the DUTCH test, and not in saliva.

 Reason 9: The DUTCH test can tell you if you are estrogen dominant.
 Estrogen dominance is one of the most damaging hormone imbalances that modern women face today.
 It means that you don’t have enough progesterone to balance out your estrogen.
 Symptoms of estrogen dominance include PMS, migraines, heavy periods, moodiness.
 Estrogen dominance can sound a little misleading because it sounds as though you have too much estrogen.
 This is usually the case, but not always.
 You can be low estrogen and estrogen dominant and all that really means is that you have low estrogen and even lower progesterone.
 The DUTCH test can tell you both…. what your total estrogen is and what your estrogen level relative to progesterone is.
 Both values are important in recovering from hormone imbalance.

 Here is an example of estrogen dominance:

-If you have any questions about the test, please leave a comment below and I would be happy to answer them!
+If you have any questions about the test, please leave a comment below.
+I am happy to answer!